 Who We Are

-The Center for Instructional Innovation and Assessment (CIIA) has served Western's campus community as a teaching and learning center since 1998.
-Our staff, as you will find below is a team of experts in various instructional, technical, and administrative arenas.
+The Center for Instructional Innovation and Assessment (CIIA) has served Western's campus community as a teaching and learning center since 1998, merging with Academic Technology and User Services (ATUS) in 2012.
+Justina Brown directs the Center, collaborates closely with colleagues in ATUS and OCE, and employs a team of student experts to support professional development, technical, and instructional projects.
 Although much of the work at the CIIA involves coordinating and presenting workshops & events, working with faculty on the Innovative Teaching Showcase, teaching, doing research, and publishing, some of the most exciting projects we create are instructional materials for video and the web.